 Why aren't they accepted?

 Usually this is because they lack an in-class teaching assessment of 6 hours.
-The schools that don't accept them are usually more "prestigious" or high-end.
-These positions are usually reserved for seasoned teachers with experience and not first time teachers regardless of whatever TEFL/TESOL/CELTA course they took.
+The schools that don't accept them are usually some of the more "prestigious" or high-end schools.
+Although these positions are usually reserved for seasoned teachers with experience and not first time teachers regardless of whatever TEFL/TESOL/CELTA course they took.

 These kinds of schools have preferences such as:

-- Experience - extensive experience is usually the best qualification.
+- Experience - extensive experience especially in the country is usually the best qualification.

 - Licensed teachers - a school may want you to be a licensed teacher in your home country.